sjkevinkim/Sequential_Bayesian_Trading_Simulator/README.md

 ### Key Insights

-Regime change detection can be based on model divergence Position sizing is the main tool for managing **model risk** Risk control improves stability without fully sacrificing returns A robust trading system must combine:
+Regime change detection can be based on model divergence

-- estimation
+Position sizing is the main tool for managing **model risk**

-- adaptation
+Risk control improves stability without fully sacrificing returns

-- risk control
+A robust trading system must combine adaptation and risk control

 ---